gavindidrichsen-puppetlabs/vmfloaty_bolt/doc/adr/0003-use-short-hostname-for-bolt-inventory-listing.md

-# 3. use short hostname for bolt inventory listing
+# 3. Use short hostname for bolt inventory listing

 Date: 2024-05-01